Recency of Experience

-According to In Search of Learning Agility, “There is no such thing as permanent competence or a fully developed skill set in either individuals or organizations.”
+According to In Search of Learning Agility, “There is no such thing as permanent competence, or a fully developed skill set in either individuals or organizations.”

 Here are four things ongoing training will do for you:

-2. Creates a better work environment.
-People who are invested in doing and becoming their best build on each other.
-This creates a team spirit, improves morale, and job satisfaction.
+2. Creates a better work environment - People who are invested in doing and becoming their best build on each other.
+This creates a team spirit, improves morale and job satisfaction.

-I’m sure the passengers on the G5 that Geoff will be flying to Tokyo next week will appreciate that he went back to school and spent a week in the classroom and the simulator to relearn how to fly the plane safely and effectively.
+I’m sure the passengers on the G5 that Geoff will be flying next week will appreciate that he went back to school and spent a week in the classroom and the simulator to relearn how to fly the plane safely and effectively.

 The marketing world we operate in changes daily.
 What do you want to learn this week?